Qatar Imposes Mandatory Masks On Pain Of Prison - UrduPoint

 Officials have said workers at three stadiums have tested positive for the highly contagious respiratory virus.
 Masks have been compulsory for construction workers since April 26.

+A 12-strong team of masked labourers kept their distance from one another as they worked under baking sun on a road project in Doha's blue-collar Msheireb district on Sunday.

-Tens of thousands of migrant labourers were quarantined in Doha's gritty Industrial Area after a number of infections were confirmed there in mid-March, but authorities have begun to ease restrictions.
+Tens of thousands of migrant workers were quarantined in Doha's gritty Industrial Area after a number of infections were confirmed there in mid-March, but authorities have begun to ease restrictions.

 Khal said that most new cases were among migrant workers, although there has been a jump in infections among Qataris.
 He said the country had not yet reached the peak of its contagion.